 What is a Notice of Violation?

 The primary purpose of an NOV is to initiate corrective action which will reduce air pollution.
 To provide an incentive for continuing compliance, NOVs may result in monetary penalties.
-Serious or repeated violations which show blatant disregard for the law and for public health, may lead to civil or criminal prosecution.
-If You Receive a Notice of Violation, What Should You Do?
+Serious or repeated violations which show blatant disregard for the law and for public health, or unpaid penalties may lead to civil or criminal prosecution.

 Don’t panic!
-If you have any questions, call us.
+If you have any questions, email or call us.
 The first thing you should do is take immediate action to bring your operation back into compliance.
-Each day of non-compliance could be an additional violation.
+Each day of non-compliance is an additional violation and subject to additional monetary penalties.

 Within 10 days, return a copy of the NOV to the APCD with a written description of the corrective action you have taken to prevent continued or recurrent violations.
-If you need help preparing this report, please call us.
-Send this information to the attention of the inspector who issued the NOV, or bring it to our Santa Barbara office.
+If you need help preparing this response, please email or call us.
+Send this information to the attention of the inspector who issued the NOV.

-If you must continue operations which do not comply with APCD rules or permit conditions, you should immediately apply for a variance.
+If you must continue operations which do not comply with APCD rules or permit conditions, you may qualify for a variance.

 A variance is an administrative order granting temporary relief from specific provisions of an APCD rule or permit condition.
 If approved, a variance allows you to continue operations while you take steps to come into compliance.
-If the violation is for creating a public nuisance or failure to obtain a permit, you are not eligible for a variance.
+You are not eligible for a variance if the violation creates a public nuisance or if the violation is for failing to obtain an APCD permit.
 However, there may be other operational or administrative remedies available to you.
 Call us and we will work with you to design a compliance strategy.

 What Happens Next?

-Notices of violation are handled in one of two ways: by the APCD’s Mutual Settlement Program (which may include consultation with APCD’s legal counsel), or by referring the case to an independent enforcement agency such as the Santa Barbara County District Attorney’s office.
+After compliance is achieved, Notices of violation are handled in one of two ways: by the APCD’s Mutual Settlement Program or by referring the case for legal action to APCD’s legal counsel, the Santa Barbara County District Attorney’s Office, California Air Resources Board, U.S. Environmental Protection Agency, or other agency with oversight in the area at issue.
 Each of these is described below.

 Mutual Settlement Program